 6 May 2018 Received a PCN dated 4 May.

-7 May 2018 Made a representation online, as per Stage 1 above.
+7 May 2018 Made a representation online, as per our Stage 1 advice.

 1 June 2018 Got letter from Merseyflow dated 25 May with offer to not pursue the penalty if the £2 toll is paid.

-4 June 2018 Emailed a letter to Merseyflow declining their offer.
+4 June 2018 Emailed a letter to Merseyflow declining the offer.

 Emails .
 One back from Merseyflow.
 One replying to that and suggesting that what they said was incorrect and contrary to the regulations.
 And a last one to them on 3 July.
 They did not reply or take any further action to enforce the toll or penalty.